Lagrangian cobordism of positroid links: Positroid links

 \begin{lemma} Let $f\in \Bound(k,n)$.
 The Thurston--Bennequin number of $\Lambda_f$ is given by

 where $|J_k(f)|$ denotes the length of the braid word $J_k(f) \in \Br^+_k$. \end{lemma}

-\begin{proof} Recall that the Thurston--Bennequin number of a Legendrian link is given by the writhe minus the number of right cusps of a front diagram, see \cref{prop:tb_front}.
+\begin{proof} Recall that the Thurston--Bennequin number of a Legendrian link is given by the writhe minus the number of right cusps of a front diagram, see \cref{eq:thurston-bennequin}.
 There are $|J_k(f)| + |\Delta_k|$ positive crossings coming from the crossings in $\beta=J_k(f)\Delta_k$ and $k$ right cusps in the positroid link of $f$.
 Note that $|\Delta_k| = \frac{k(k-1)}{2}$.
-There are $2|\Delta_k| = k(k-1)$ negative crossings coming from the portion of the positroid link of $f$ (Legendrian $(-1)$-closure diagram) outside of $\beta=J_k(f)\Delta_k$.
+There are $2|\Delta_k| = k(k-1)$ negative crossings coming from the portion of the positroid link of $f$ outside of $\beta=J_k(f)\Delta_k$ in the Legendrian $(-1)$-closure diagram.
 The sum of these contributions is